Coronavirus State and Local Fiscal Recovery Funds for Tribal Governments

 • Invest in water, sewer, and broadband infrastructure, making necessary investments to improve access to clean drinking water, to support vital wastewater and stormwater infrastructure, and to expand affordable access to broadband internet

-The Coronavirus State and Local Fiscal Recovery Funds provide substantial flexibility for each jurisdiction to meet local needs within these four separate eligible use categories.
+The Coronavirus State and Local Fiscal Recovery Funds provide substantial flexibility for each recipient to meet local needs within these eligible use categories.

 Within these categories of eligible uses, Tribal governments have broad flexibility to decide how best to use this funding to meet the needs of their local communities.
 Further, in recognition of the pandemic's disproportionate public health and economic impacts in Tribal communities, the SLFRF program provides an expanded set of eligible services when provided by a Tribal government.

-The Final Rule takes effect on April 1, 2022, though Tribal governments can choose to take advantage of its flexibilities and simplifications now, ahead of the effective date.
-Tribal governments may consult the Statement Regarding Compliance with the Coronavirus State and Local Fiscal Recovery Funds Interim Final Rule and Final Rule for more information on compliance with the Interim Final Rule and the Final Rule.
+The 2022 Final Rule took effect on April 1, 2022, though Tribal governments could choose to take advantage of its flexibilities and simplifications when Treasury released the final rule on January 6, 2022, ahead of the effective date.
+Tribal governments may consult the Statement Regarding Compliance with the Coronavirus State and Local Fiscal Recovery Funds Interim Final Rule and Final Rule for more information on compliance with the 2021 Interim Final Rule and the 2022 Final Rule.

 TRIBAL ALLOCATION METHODOLOGY